 - due to arrive at Mercury in 2025

 BepiColombo will be only the third spacecraft to visit Mercury in the history of space exploration.
 Mercury’s harsh environment makes it a particularly challenging mission.
 The spacecraft will have to endure intense sunlight and temperatures up to 350°C while gathering data.

 The mission will build on the experience gained in using electric propulsion on the SMART-1 mission.
 BepiColombo’s journey will also be helped by the gravity of the Moon, Earth and Venus during fly-bys to help it on its way to Mercury.
-It will take the BepiColombo spacecraft six years to reach its destination.
+It will take the BepiColombo spacecraft seven years to reach its destination.

 - almost as dense as the Earth but not much bigger than our moon, Mercury is the second smallest planet in the Solar system

 - scientists believe Mercury’s high density can be put down to the planet having a massive iron core

 - the surface is pock-marked with enormous craters caused by meteorites smashing into the planet’s surface in the early stages of the Solar System’s evolution some four billion years ago